burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The same definitions are acceptable when:

 1. They are located in different translation units
-2. They definitions are identical token by token
+2. Their definitions are identical token by token
 3. The meaning of token is the same in both translation units (Checking this is not included in the capabilities of the programming language itself and it is assigned to the building toolkit.)

 Details about exceptions to the One Definition Rule are described in ([6], C++2003, p.23, §3.2/5).